By Maria Immaculate Owechi

 Gorreti Namakula, a wedding planner with Malaika Events says some parents have a really close relationship with their children that they do not mind having them as the best man or maid of honor.

-She says this is common during wedding anniversaries because in most cases the children are old enough to handle the task.
+She says this common during wedding anniversaries because in most cases the children are old enough to handle the task.

 Namakula adds that the advantage of anniversary services is that the religious leaders most times do not mind about the marital status of the best man or matron.